IgniteUI/indigo-design-docfx/en/components/cards.md

 ### Styling

-The Card comes with styling flexibility through the various overrides available for header, content, and actions areas such as text, icons, and button colors, as well as the possibility to choose a card background color.
+The Card comes with styling flexibility through the various overrides available for header, content, and actions areas such as text, icons, and button colors, as well as the possibility to choose a Card background color.

 ![](../images/card_styling.png)

 ## Usage

-The Card usually works as an overview and entry point for more detailed information, therefore, you want to avoid inundating it with information.
-When creating card dashboards, consistently size and arrange cards in order to form a layout grid with equal horizontal and vertical gaps between cards.
+The Card usually works as an overview and entry point for more detailed information, therefore, you want to avoid clogging it with too much information.
+When creating card dashboards, size and arrange cards consistently in order to form a layout grid with equal horizontal and vertical gaps between cards.

 | Do                          | Don't                         |
 | --------------------------- | ----------------------------- |